Liver Cancer Program

 - Anabolic steroid use

-Additionally, medical conditions such as cirrhosis, fatty liver disease, chronic hepatitis B and C infections, diabetes and certain inherited metabolic and autoimmune diseases are known to increase the risk of liver cancer.
+Additionally, medical conditions such as cirrhosis and related complications, fatty liver disease, chronic hepatitis B and C infections, diabetes and certain inherited metabolic and autoimmune diseases are known to increase the risk of liver cancer.

 What Are Some Possible Signs of a Liver Tumor?